Celebrating our 22nd Anniversary!

 The Huntington Beach Historical Society promotes historic preservation and education within and around Huntington Beach and serves as a resource for local history.
 The Society cares for the Newland House, built by early Orange County pioneers William and Mary Newland in 1898 and offers public tours on the weekends as well as private tours for groups and schoolchildren.
 As a service to the community and organizational fundraiser, the Society hosts annually the Civil War Days living history reenactment of the American Civil War as an educational as well as entertaining event, free to the public, in Huntington Beach Central Park.

 The event is planned and coordinated by Civil War Days co-chairs Kelly and her son Darrell Rivers along with the numerous volunteers from the Historical Society.
-The Society is assisted by Boy Scout Troop 227, whose scouts play a vital role in running Civil War Days smoothly each year.
-We would like to thank our Reenactor Coordinator Reed Settle for all the work he does for Civil War Days, on and off the battlefield.
+We would like to thank our Reenactor Coordinator Reed Settle, along with his staff, for all the work they do for Civil War Days, on and off the battlefield.